Factbox: Snap IPO underwriters' coverage

 Several of Snap's underwriters handed the stock "buy" ratings in March, although analysts not involved in the IPO had assigned it neutral or negative ratings.

-Currently, 17 of the 36 brokerages covering the stock have a "hold" rating.
-Twelve rate it "buy" or higher and seven have a "sell" or lower recommendation.
-The median price target of $19.50 has fallen about 19 percent in the last three months.
+Currently, 16 of the 36 brokerages covering the stock have a "hold" rating.
+Eleven rate it "buy" or higher and seven have a "sell" or lower recommendation.
+The median price target of $19 has fallen about 21 percent in the last three months.

-(Note - Data compiled from latest available research notes and Eikon data.)
+Note - Data compiled from latest available research notes and Eikon data.

 Reporting by Narottam Medhora in Bengaluru; Editing by Saumyadeb Chakrabarty